 PLAN

 In order to make this website a success, communication and cooperation between team members is crucial.
 Our plan is to start early and try to work in pairs as much as possible.
-Depending on the size of the task, and the capability of the team members, resource/task delegation and pairings may change.
+Depending on the size of the task and the capability of the team members, resource/task delegation and pairings may change.

 ROLES